If you’re using WooCommerce Payments, you have two options to sell subscription products:

-This document explains the differences between the two options, including features and pricing, to help choose the best option for different needs.
+This document explains the differences between the two options, including features and pricing, to help you choose the best option for your site.

 Overview ↑ Back to top

-WooCommerce Payments’ built-in subscription functionality provides free access to the features required to sell subscriptions products and services in your store.
-The functionality is bundled with WooCommerce Payments and you pay as you go for usage through an additional fee that is added to each subscription-related transaction.
+WooCommerce Payments’ built-in subscriptions functionality provides the features needed to sell subscription products and services in your store.
+This functionality is bundled with WooCommerce Payments, so there is no need to install other extensions.
+Note that there is an additional fee that is added to each subscription-related transaction.

-The WooCommerce Subscriptions extension provides access to more features, including support for dozens of different payment gateways.
+The WooCommerce Subscriptions extension provides access to advanced features, including support for dozens of different payment gateways.
 Access to these features requires an annual subscription via WooCommerce.com and one or more separate plugins to be installed and active on your site.
-After that upfront fee, only the payment gateway’s fees are charged on subscription-related payments – there are no additional usage fees added by WooCommerce Subscriptions.
+After that upfront cost, only the payment gateway fees are charged on subscription-related payments.
+There are no additional usage fees added by WooCommerce Subscriptions.

 Which solution is right for me? ↑ Back to top

-- Preferred payment methods: If you want to offer your customers the option to subscribe using their PayPal wallet or various other payment methods, the WooCommerce Subscriptions extension is required.
+- Payment methods: If you want to offer your customers the option to subscribe using their PayPal wallet or various other payment methods, the WooCommerce Subscriptions extension is required.
 Only credit and debit cards can be used to pay for subscriptions with WooCommerce Payments.

-- Required features: WooCommerce Payments provides essential subscription functionality for a recurring revenue model.
-WooCommerce Subscriptions provides additional advanced features that may be required for certain subscription models, like support for subscribers upgrading their subscription with a prorated fee or signing up without a payment method.
+- Required features: WooCommerce Payments provides the essential subscription functionality for a business with a recurring revenue model.
+WooCommerce Subscriptions provides additional advanced features that may be required for different subscription models, such as support for subscribers upgrading their subscription with a prorated fee or signing up without a payment method.

-- Recurring revenue amount: If your business expects to process more than $19,900 of subscription-related payments in the next 12 months, the upfront cost of the WooCommerce Subscriptions extension will be more economical than using subscriptions with WooCommerce Payments and paying subscription-related transaction fees.
+- Expected revenue: If your business expects to process more than $19,900 of subscription-related payments in the next 12 months, the upfront cost of the WooCommerce Subscriptions extension will be more economical than using the WooCommerce Payments subscriptions functions (due to the subscription-related transaction fees).

-In general, the subscriptions functionality built into WooCommerce Payments is best suited to stores testing out a new recurring revenue model, while the WooCommerce Subscriptions extension is best suited to larger stores or businesses built with a subscription model at their core, like a membership site.
+In general, the subscriptions functionality built into WooCommerce Payments is best suited to stores testing out a new recurring revenue model.
+The WooCommerce Subscriptions extension is best suited to larger stores or businesses with a subscription model at their core, such as a membership website.